 250+ executives from every area of the business have presented

 1976 first cohort of students completed the program

-DPI offers three different scholarships to accepted applicants.
+DPI offers four different scholarships to accepted applicants.
 Please submit a Denver Publishing Institute Scholarship application along with your general application through the online application system.
 Priority will be given to those applying for early acceptance.

-DPI Community Scholarship Fund
+DPI Community Scholarship

 The Carolyn Kroll Reidy Memorial Scholarship

 We are honored to be selected by Simon & Schuster as a program recipient for The Carolyn Kroll Reidy Memorial Scholarship.
 Beginning in 2021, one applicant to the Denver Publishing Institute will be awarded a full scholarship covering tuition, room and board.
 This scholarship is specifically intended for candidates from historically underrepresented groups in the publishing industry, and the recipient will be chosen based on financial need and academic merit.

 The Denver Publishing Institute also has a modest general scholarship fund.
 The awards are made on the basis of financial need to students accepted to the program and usually cover only a portion of tuition.

 Because students in the Denver Publishing Institute program are non-degree seeking, federally-funded financial aid—including loans—is not available.
 If you need financing for the program, you may consider applying for a private education loan through a bank or credit union.